mattvoss/anz.casclient/README.rst

 Configure 'CAS login' entrance
 ------------------------------
-If you use 'Log in' link at the upper-right of the Plone page to login, you should hide the stock Plone 'Log in' action first.
+If you use the 'Log in' link at the upper-right of the Plone page to login, you should hide the stock Plone 'Log in' action first.
 Then add a new one named 'CAS log in' there, set URL(Expression) to **'string:${globals_view/navigationRootUrl}/caslogin'**

-Then add a Script(Python) named '**caslogin**' into 'portal_skins/custom', its contents looks like:
+Then add a Script(Python) named '**caslogin**' into 'portal_skins/custom', with contents like:

 ::